 — Read Dave’s complete Dad 2.016 thoughts on his blog, Amateur Idiot/Professional Dad

 … to the dad who is tired of being portrayed as a bumbling fool

 to the dad who is a bumbling fool

 To the dad who there are people out there fighting for you! …

 Editor’s Note: Bryan wrote this as a poem.
 It has been excerpted here.
 Read the full work on Dig It, Daddy-O.

 Dove Men+Care has been the Title Sponsor of the two Dad 2 Summit conferences I have attended in the last two years, and the several others before that.
 This means they support the conference at the highest possible level.
 They help to make the ticket price affordable for all of us and for that, I and many others are grateful. … They pay for a full room of pampering for the attendees! … After they showcase their great men’s care line, they share all of it with us, this is in addition to the great sampling we all received in our welcome gift bag!

-— Read more of Mitch’s thought on his blog, Gay NYC Dad
+— Read more of Mitch’s thoughts on his blog, Gay NYC Dad

 Can’t get enough on the recent Dad 2.016 Summit?
 Read what our City Dads Group members around the country had to say on the City Dads Group blog.